bleh456/sekai-codebase/README.md

 The Sekai dataset includes **Sekai-Real** from YouTube videos and **Sekai-Game** from video game videos.
 The camera trajectories for both parts are represented using an intrinsic matrix and per-frame extrinsic matrices, all of which are normalized.

+### Dataset Access Assistance

+If you confirm that you are experiencing insurmountable difficulties in obtaining Sekai(-Real) dataset through the following steps, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSd5GiQLL1vZQSo0fMDDINd2i_N0rga0a5008Td3lMw9ZimcUQ/viewform?usp=dialog).
+We’ll review your request shortly and send you the details.

 ### Sekai-Real

 We provide a comprehensive toolchain for [downloading original videos](https://github.com/Lixsp11/sekai-codebase/tree/main/dataset_downloading) and [extracting video clips](https://github.com/Lixsp11/sekai-codebase/tree/main/clip_extracting).